-Nominee:Address: T 1 1 Degree Award Pursuing: Research Area: (e.g. Soil chemistry) Appointment Status: GA, Other , and date started Degrees Earned and GPA: Institution (B.S.): Grade Point Average: B.S Grade Point Average: B.S On Separate Pages S Supply the Following I nformation: 2 GPA for present degree (20%) 3 : Attach transcript t.
-Student Statement (25%): Include the follow (1) A brief description of thesis includin (2) Accomplishments thus far, and (3) Aims, goals and aspirations for future ng title, objectives, signi ficance and progress to date. ulture.
+Degree Award Pursuing: Research Area: (e.g. Soil chemistry) Appointment Status: GA , Other , and date started (Month and year) Degrees Earned and GPA: Institution (B.S.): Other: On Separate Pages Supply the Following Information: 2 GPA for present degree (20%) 3 : Attach transcript.
+Student Statement (25%): Include the following: (1) A brief description of thesis including title, objectives, significance and progress to date.
+(2) Accomplishments thus far, and (3) Aims, goals and aspirations for future contributions to agriculture.
 (Limit 2 pages single-spaced).
-Indicate your wish to use this application for the Mott Meritorious Av ward in Crop Science List these on separate pages: Publications (10%): List the details of person nal publications under h eadings of: Refereed Papers, Non- Refereed Papers, AES Bulletins, and Abstract be listed, but those "in review" or "in prepara Presentations (10%): Indicate whether senior d presentation.
-Awards/ Recognition (10%): List on separat e sheet of paper.
+Indicate your wish to use this application for the Mott Meritorious Award in Crop Science List these on separate pages: Publications (10%): List the details of personal publications under headings of: Refereed Papers, Non-Refereed Papers, AES Bulletins, and Abstracts.
+Manuscripts that have been "accepted" and "in press" can be listed, but those "in review" or "in preparation" should not be listed.
+Presentations (10%): Indicate whether senior author and if an invited presentation.
+Awards/ Recognition (10%): List on separate sheet of paper.
 Service and Offices Held (10%): List on a separate sheet of paper.
 GPA for current degree (20%): Attach official transcript.
 Major Professor's Evaluation (15%): Limit to 1 page.

-1Eligibility: Students currently in a M.S. in the August or December prior to the deadline.
+1 Eligibility: Students currently in a M.S. in the August or December prior to the deadline.
 2 Applicants not following the guidelines or omitting documentation will be viewed unfavorably.